dimitreOliveira/ai_trailer/README.md

 The recommended approach to use this repository is with [Docker](https://docs.docker.com/), but you can also use a custom venv, just make sure to install all dependencies.

 **The user only needs to provide two inputs**, the movie file and the IMDB ID from that movie.
-After that you can go to the `configs.yaml` file and ajust the values accordingly, `movie_id` will be the IMDB ID and `movie_path` should point to the movie's file, you might also want to update `project_name` to your movie's name and provide a reference voice with `reference_voice_path`.
+After that you can go to the `configs.yaml` file and adjust the values accordingly, `movie_id` will be the IMDB ID, and `movie_path` should point to the movie's file, you might also want to update `project_name` to your movie's name and provide a reference voice with `reference_voice_path`.

-## How the get the IMDB ID for a movie?
+## How to get the IMDB ID for a movie?
-Any movie's url at IMDB will look like this "https://www.imdb.com/title/tt0063350" the ID will be the **integer part** after `title/`, in this case for "Night of the Living Dead" it would be `0063350`.
+Any movie's URL at IMDB will look like this "https://www.imdb.com/title/tt0063350", the ID will be the **integer part** after `title/`, in this case for "Night of the Living Dead" it would be `0063350`.

 ## Application workflow
-    1 - Plot: Get the movie's plot from IMDB and split it into subplots 2 - Voice: Generate a voice for each subplot
+1. **Plot:** Get the movie's plot from IMDB and split it into subplots
-    3 - Frame sampling: Sample multiple frames from the movie 4 - Frame ranking: Select the frames most similar to each subplot 5 - Clip: Create a video clip for each of the frames selected 6 - Audio clip: Add the voice generate at step 2 to each corresponding clip 7 - Join clip: Join all the audio clips to build the trailer
+2. **Voice:** Generate a voice for each subplot
+3. **Frame sampling:** Sample multiple frames from the movie
+4. **Frame ranking:** Select the frames most similar to each subplot
+5. **Clip:** Create a video clip for each of the frames selected
+6. **Audio clip:** Add the voice generated at step 2 to each corresponding clip
+7. **Join clip:** Join all the audio clips to build the trailer

 ## Configs